-A new algorithm Micro Continuous Uncertain Outlier Detection (MCOD) is designed for outlier detection on uncertain data streams.
+A new algorithm Continuous Uncertain Outlier Detection (COD) is designed for outlier detection on uncertain data streams.
 The algorithm is able to quickly determine the nature of an uncertain element by probabilistic pruning, to further improve the efficiency.

 II.
-RELATED WORKS
+RELATED WORK

-Outlier detection has been studied in the literature, both in the context of multi-dimensional data sets [7] and in the more general case of metric spaces [8].
+Outlier detection has been studied in the literature, both in the context of multi-dimensional data sets and in the more general case of metric spaces.
 Usually, the proximity among objects is used to decide if an object is an outlier or not.
-However, specialized techniques may also be applied (e.g., projections in the case of multidata set to be "cleaned" to apply a particular model.
+However, specialized techniques may also be applied (e.g., projections in the case of multi-dimensional data).
+Apart from the fact that outliers are important in many applications, their discovery allows the data set to be "cleaned" to apply a particular model.